Fresh Start Initiative

 A further objective is to stimulate existing farmers to think about their businesses in a post CAP reform environment, whether this leads to a planned expansion/a diversification or a managed exit.
 The choices made could create new opportunities for new entrants.

 The First Academy

 One year after the initiative was launched, representatives from a range of bodies including Fresh Start, Chichester College, Plumpton College, the Sussex Young Farmers and the Laurence Gould Partnership met to discuss Fresh Start and how it can be taken forward in the South East.
 From this meeting, and subsequent meetings, the concept of the Fresh Start Academy was created.

-In February 2006 18 potential members met with stakeholders to discuss principle of the Academy.
+In February 2006 18 potential members met with stakeholders to discuss the principle of the Academy.
 From this meeting the Sussex Academy was started with the Kent one, based at Hadlow College, following close behind.

 The Role of the Academy

 Although each Academy can be tailored to individual requirements., they are all designed to help new entrants find openings in the farm industry.
 They typically involve training in business skills, mentoring and then identifying opportunities through a matchmaking network.

 The programme consists of a twelve-month training course which covers various aspects of farm business management, with students attending one session every month.
 Likely topics include: